 HP may not be as well-known for gaming as brands like Alienware, but the fact is that it makes some surprisingly solid gaming machines and you’ll see its name frequently when shopping around for gaming PC deals (and more than once in this very roundup).
 This Victus 15L gaming desktop tower runs on a Ryzen 7 CPU paired with a Radeon RX 6600 XT graphics card, which is one of AMD’s newer GPUs and is certainly one of the best you’re going to find for around this price at the moment.

-This GPU boasts 12GB of VRAM, making it one of the top choices for 1440p and even 4K gaming if you have a monitor for it.
-For memory, you’ve got a full 16GB of speedy 3,200MHz RAM.
-These are very capable specs for a gaming PC deal in this price bracket, and pre-installed cooling fans keep everything running smoothly while a glass side panel makes the desktop tower’s LED-accented design look great on your desk.
+This GPU boasts 8GB of VRAM, making it one of the top choices for 1440p and even 4K gaming if you have a monitor for it and drop the in-game settings a bit.
+For memory, you’ve got a full 16GB of speedy DDR43200 RAM.
+These are very capable specs for a gaming PC deal in this price bracket, and pre-installed cooling fans keep everything running smoothly while a glass side panel makes the desktop tower’s wleek white design look great on your desk.

-This high-value desktop tower is one of the best pre-built gaming PC deals with a dedicated GPU that you’ll find for around a grand right now.
-Just enter codes LEGIONINTEL20 and SURPRISESAVINGS at checkout.
+You also get a 512GB SSD with a 1TB HDD for overflow, giving you plenty of storage space for your game library with room to spare.
+This high-value desktop tower is one of the best pre-built gaming PC deals with a dedicated GPU that you’ll find right now.
 And, like most of our other picks, it even comes bundled with a mouse and keyboard.

 Alienware Aurora GeForce RTX 3060 Gaming PC — $1,176, was $1,750